Robert-van-Engelen/MultiPC/readme.md

-# MultiPC: a multi-program switcher for SHARP pocket computers
+# MultiPC: a multi-program manager for SHARP pocket computers

-Author: Dr. Robert van Engelen, 2021

-This powerful but small machine code program allows you to switch between ten BASIC programs residing simultaneously in memory on your SHARP pocket computer.
+This powerful but small machine code program manages up to ten BASIC programs residing simultaneously in memory on your SHARP pocket computer.
 Each of the ten BASIC programs can be independently run, edited, `CLOAD`ed from tape, `CSAVE`d, `MERGE`d and `CHAIN`ed.

 Benefits: